gustavogomesn/python-file-server/readme.md

 - Flask (Server)
 - Some Bootstrap 5

-Double click to open folder or execute supported files, hover or select rows to able download and delete buttons
+Double click to open folder or execute supported files, hover or select rows to enable download and delete buttons

 **How to Run**
 -